FeralAI/vsFIGHTER-Firmware/README.md

 # vsFIGHTER Firmware

-Firmware for the [vsFIGHTER](https://github.com/LeafCutterLabs/vsFIGHTER) by [Leaf Cutter Labs](https://github.com/LeafCutterLabs) supporting XInput (PC, Android, Raspberry Pi, etc.) and Nintendo Switch.
+Firmware for the [vsFIGHTER](https://github.com/LeafCutterLabs/vsFIGHTER) by [Leaf Cutter Labs](https://github.com/LeafCutterLabs) supporting XInput (PC, Android, Raspberry Pi, etc.), DirectInput (PC, Mac, PS3) and Nintendo Switch.
 Works with both the standard and Hitbox variants of the vsFIGHTER.

 ## Usage